Get Tech Tips

 A 1/4″ service port is actually just a 1/4″ flare fitting.
 Technically they don't NEED a seal if the cap is a flare cap (think Trane brass caps).
 The only trouble with the brass flare caps is they do need to be on pretty snug to seal.

 Most manufacturers have gone to caps with a rubber O-ring seal inside, they seal better and they only need to be finger tight.
 Before installing these caps get in the habit of checking the seal EVERY TIME.
 Make sure it's there and that it's in flat.

 I have seen many leaks caused by an O-ring that got put in cockeyed and depressed the schrader slightly when the cap was installed.

 We used to always advise using a bit of refrigerant oil when making flares and even when reinstalling the top caps on service valves.
 The oil doesn't really “seal” anything but it helps you get a snug fit without twisting or damaging anything (the technical term is “galling”).

 Trouble is, we are going away from mineral oil and toward POE and POE fouls if it is exposed to the air (humidity) for too long.
 Granted, a drop of mineral oil on a flare isn't going to hurt a POE system but IT'S THE PRINCIPLE DANGIT!

 I have raged against the use of thread sealants like leak lock in refrigerant circuits for years.
-I have seen teflon tape and leak lock on flare fittings and Chatleff fittings… Teflon tape and leak lock do not belong on refrigerant circuit components folks.
-They aren’t designed for that purpose and if they get in the system they are gonna cause issues.
+I've seen teflon tape and leak lock on flare fittings and Chatleff fittings… Teflon tape and leak lock do not belong on refrigerant circuit components folks.
+They aren't designed for that purpose and if they get in the system they are gonna cause issues.
 In many gases gumming up the threads and mating surfaces with these products can inhibit a good seal by getting between the flare mating surfaces.

 Just use a small amount otherwise dirt will stick all over everything.